Last substantial update to this pages was on 09/03/2010.

 There are a couple of photo galleries from two of the three weeks of oven construction.

-The oven is built on a trailer so it can be taken into shelter when it needs it or out to where the oven needs to be for different events.
+The oven was built on a trailer so it can be taken into shelter when it needs it or out to where the oven needs to be for different events.

 One of those events was a harvest festival on the weekend of Oct.
 11 and 12, 2008.
 I was there baking Oct.
 11 from 9 a.m. until 3 p.m.
 I made 40 lbs. of dough without a mixer for making calzones and bread.

-Members of the SPBC also built a couple of stacked brick ovens.
+In 2009, members of the SPBC also built a couple of stacked brick ovens at Gale Woods.
+There are photo galleries from that construction.

 There is now a video feature about our work building ovens on-line thanks to our local television station, KARE-11.
 This link provides access to the feature itself.
 There had been a page containing a promo for the feature, but they took that page off-line.